-At December 31, 2006, we have two stock-based compensation plans.
 Effective January 1, 2006, we adopted SFAS No. 123R, "Share-Based Payment" and related interpretations and began expensing the grant-date fair value of stock options.
 SFAS No. 123R requires companies to recognize the grant-date fair value of stock options and other equity-based compensation.
 SFAS 123R generally requires that a company account for these transactions using the fair-value based method and eliminates a company's ability to account for share-based compensation transactions using the intrinsic value method of accounting provided in Accounting Principles Board, ("APB") Opinion No. 25, "Accounting for Stock Issued to Employees," which was permitted under Statement No. 123, as originally issued.
 Prior to January 1, 2006, we accounted for these plans under the recognition and measurement principles of APB Opinion No. 25, and related interpretations.
 Accordingly, no compensation expense was reflected in net income for stock option grants, as all options granted under the plan had an original exercise price equal to the market value of the underlying shares on the date of grant.
-The impact of adopting SFAS No. 123R for the year ended December 31, 2006, is a reduction in net income of \$82,000.
-In accordance with SFAS No. 123, the pro forma impact of expensing stock options for the years ended December 31, 2005 and 2004 would have been a reduction in net income of \$9,000 and \$11,000, respectively.
+The impact of adopting SFAS No. 123R for the years ended December 31, 2007 and 2006, reduced net income by approximately \$137,000 and \$82,000, respectively, recognized related to outstanding stock options and Dividend Equivalent Rights ("DERs") that were granted or have vestings after December 31, 2005.
+As of December 31, 2007, there was approximately \$368,000 of unrecognized compensation costs related to unvested options and DERs which is expected to be recognized over the weighted average remaining vesting period of 2.8 years.
+During 2007, there were 24,000 options and DERs issued under the 1997 Plan with a weighted-average grant-date fair value of \$14.70 per option.
+We will recognize compensation cost related to restricted share awards associated with the 2007 Plan over the respective vesting periods.
+However, as of December 31, 2007, there were no unvested restricted share awards outstanding.

 We adopted SFAS No. 123R using the modified prospective transition method and; therefore, we have not restated prior periods.
-Under this transition method, compensation costs associated with stock options recognized in 2006 includes amortization related to the remaining unvested portion of stock option and dividend equivalent rights awards granted prior to January 1, 2006, and will include amortization expense related to new awards granted after January 1, 2006.
+Under this transition method, compensation costs associated with stock options recognized in 2007 and 2006 includes amortization related to the remaining unvested portion of stock option and dividend equivalent rights awards granted prior to January 1, 2006, and include amortization expense related to new awards granted after January 1, 2006.
 We use the Black-Scholes model as our option pricing model for applying SFAS 123R.